learnk8s/learnk8s.io/_blog/scaling-dot-net-core-microservices/index.md

 ### Causes for concern

-When running the application locally, there are six services that are required:
+When running the application locally, there are six different services that are required:

 1) Front end website
 2) API